Jump straight to...

 6. Pick storage with sliding doors to save space in a small kitchen

+Looking for a kitchen storage ideas for a small kitchen?
 A cabinet with sliding doors provides the perfect place to throw general kitchen clutter when you have guests coming over.
 If you have a very small space, you will also find that a sliding door is easier to negotiate than standard cupboard doors when they are flung wide open.

-7. Think about the more niche kitchen storage
+7. Think about the more niche kitchen storage ideas

 If you’re investing in a whole new kitchen, think about those extra features that will help to keep your worktops clear.
 Narrow storage for chopping boards or baking trays will keep them out of the way of prep areas, without cluttering cupboards.
 You might also want to use small nooks for bottle racks or even a bin cupboard.